mcneel/computeclient_js/docs/Brep.rst

    :param LoftType loftType: type of loft to perform.
    :param bool closed: True if the last curve in this loft should be connected back to the first one.
    :param float refitTolerance: A distance to use in refitting, or 0 if you want to turn this parameter off.
    :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

    :return: Constructs a closed surface, continuing the surface past the last curve around to the \
+      first curve.
+Available when you have selected three shape curves.
+   :rtype: rhino3dm.Brep[]
+.. js:function:: RhinoCompute.Brep.createFromLoft1(curves, start, end, StartTangent, EndTangent, StartTrim, EndTrim, loftType, closed, multiple=false)

+   Constructs one or more Breps by lofting through a set of curves, optionally matching start and end tangents of surfaces when first and/or last loft curves are surface edges

+   :param list[rhino3dm.Curve] curves: The curves to loft through.
+This function will not perform any curve sorting.
+You must pass in \
+      curves in the order you want them lofted.
+This function will not adjust the directions of open \
+      curves.
+Use Curve.DoDirectionsMatch and Curve.Reverse to adjust the directions of open curves. \
+      This function will not adjust the seams of closed curves.
+Use Curve.ChangeClosedCurveSeam to \
+      adjust the seam of closed curves.
+   :param rhino3dm.Point3d start: Optional starting point of loft.
+Use Point3d.Unset if you do not want to include a start point. \
+      "start" and "StartTangent" cannot both be true.
+   :param rhino3dm.Point3d end: Optional ending point of loft.
+Use Point3d.Unset if you do not want to include an end point. \
+      "end and "EndTangent" cannot both be true.
+   :param bool StartTangent: If StartTangent is True and the first loft curve is a surface edge, the loft will match the tangent \
+      of the surface behind that edge.
+   :param bool EndTangent: If EndTangent is True and the first loft curve is a surface edge, the loft will match the tangent \
+      of the surface behind that edge.
+   :param BrepTrim StartTrim: BrepTrim from the surface edge where start tangent is to be matched
+   :param BrepTrim EndTrim: BrepTrim from the surface edge where end tangent is to be matched
+   :param LoftType loftType: type of loft to perform.
+   :param bool closed: True if the last curve in this loft should be connected back to the first one.
+   :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

+   :return: Constructs a closed surface, continuing the surface past the last curve around to the \